Best Postpartum Foods: What to Eat for Recovery, Energy, and Milk Supply

 woman eating yogurt with blueberries from a bowl

 Imagine this: You’ve just brought your baby home, and while the joy is overwhelming, so is the exhaustion.
 Your body feels like it’s been through a marathon, and your energy tank is running low.
 On top of that, you want to make sure your milk supply is steady, and your healing is on track.
-What you eat right now can make a huge difference.
+What you eat right now can play an important role in how you feel during recovery.

 Postpartum nutrition isn’t about dieting or fancy meals.
 It’s about simple, nourishing foods that help your body recover, give you energy, and support breastfeeding.
 Your body needs extra care, and the right foods can feel like a warm hug during this intense time.